anko/partser/readme.markdown

 > { status: true, index: 2, value: [ 'A', 'A' ] }
 > { status: true, index: 5, value: [ 'A', 'A', 'A', 'A', 'A' ] }
 > ```

+If `chainEnv` is given, it is called as a function, with the value of the previous successful parser in the sequence, and its return value is passed as the environment variable to the next parser.
+This lets you pass an environment object forward through a sequence of parsers if you wish.
+(If `chainEnv` is not given, the same environment is passed to all parsers.)

 #### `p.except(allowedParser, forbiddenParser)`